Home

 lefse-dough

-She said: "Although we all like the taste of this traditional lefse made with potatoes better, this dough was amazingly easy to work with.
+Kari said: "Although we all like the taste of the traditional lefse made with potatoes better, this dough was amazingly easy to work with.
+(Recipe below)

 rolling-lefse